Skip to main content

 Woods Cross, Utah · FDIC Cert #57920

-Prime Alliance Bank is an FDIC-insured bank (Certificate #57920) with $746M in total assets and $668M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Prime Alliance Bank, an FDIC-insured bank (Certificate #57920) with $746M in total assets and $668M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Woods Cross, Utah, the bank maintains a Tier 1 capital ratio of 12.79% (Well-Capitalized) and a nonperforming loan ratio of 2.18%.
-BankHealthData assigns a composite Health Grade of B (69/100).
+BankHealthData assigns a composite Health Grade of B (69/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Prime Alliance Bank (FDIC cert 57920) is a community bank — $746M in total assets, $668M in deposits, serving the Woods Cross, Utah area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.